-The Department of Human Services provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.
+Services Australia provides financial help to eligible students who are studying full-time or part-time through payments such as Youth Allowance, Austudy and ABSTUDY.

 General information about Youth Allowance, Austudy and ABSTUDY is given below.
-Full details of payments and the eligibility criteria are available at the Department of Human Services website.
-The following information is correct as at July 2017.
+Full and up-to-date details of payments and the eligibility criteria are available from Services Australia.

 Youth Allowance, Austudy and ABSTUDY

-Youth Allowance provides financial assistance to students who are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.
+Youth Allowance provides financial help to eligible students who are 24 or younger and are studying an approved course full-time, undertaking a full-time Australian Apprenticeship or training and/or looking for work.

-Austudy provides assistance to students aged 25 and older who are studying an approved full-time course.
-The Parental Means Test does not apply to Austudy.
+Austudy provides financial help to students aged 25 and older who are studying an approved full-time course.
 A partner and personal income and asset test will apply.

-Students claiming Youth Allowance or Austudy can claim online at the Department of Human Services website.
+Students claiming Youth Allowance or Austudy can claim online through myGov.

-ABSTUDY helps Aboriginal and Torres Strait Islander people who want to stay at school or go on to further studies.
-ABSTUDY is available if you are an Aboriginal or Torres Strait Islander person who undertakes approved full-time or part-time study.
+ABSTUDY helps Aboriginal or Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

 Pensioner Education Supplement and ABSTUDY Pensioner Education Supplement